apertureless/vue-chartjs/docs/guide/README.md

 Every chart type that is available in `Chart.js` is exported as a named component and can be imported as such.
 These components are normal Vue components, however you need to `extend` it.

-The idea behind `vue-chartjs` is to provide easy to use components, with maximum flexibility and extensibility.
+The idea behind `vue-chartjs` is to provide easy to use components, with maximal flexibility and extensibility.
 To achieve this, you need to create your own *Chart Component* and extend it with the provided `vue-chartjs` components.

-This way, the methods and logic in the Chart components, get merged into your own chart component.
+This way, the methods and logic in the Chart components get merged into your own chart component.

 ## Creating your first Chart

-You need to import the base chart and extend it.
+First, you need to import the base chart and extend it.
 This gives more flexibility when working with different data.
-You can encapsulate your components and use props to pass data or you can input them directly inside the component.
+You can encapsulate your components and use props to pass data, or you can input them directly inside the component.
 However, your component is not reusable this way.

-You can import the whole package or each module individual.
-Then you need either to use `extends:` or `mixins:[]`.
-And then in the `mounted()` hook, call `this.renderChart()`.
+You can import the whole package or each module individually.
+Then, you need to use either `extends:` or `mixins:[]`.
+Afterwards, in the `mounted()` hook, call `this.renderChart()`.
 This will create your chart instance.

 ```js{1,4,6}
 import { Bar } from 'vue-chartjs'